Chronophotography: 1878-1890s: Muybridge, Marey and others

 After initial enthusiasm, physiologist Étienne-Jules Marey became dissatisfied with Muybridge's multiple-camera method and developed the Chronophotographic gun in 1882, inspired by Jules Janssen's photographic revolver.

 Étienne-Jules Marey: Albert Londe's 12-lens camera, 1893.

 Albert Londe was hired as a medical photographer by neurologist Jean-Martin Charcot.
 In 1882, he devised a camera with nine lenses and intricate timing system to study the physical and muscular movements of patients.
-Over time Londe refined this system to be able to take a sequence of twelve pictures in as little as a tenth of a second.
+Over time, Londe refined this system to be able to take a sequence of twelve pictures in as little as a tenth of a second.

 Georges Demeny, Marey's assistant, developed even further applications for the reproduction of movement, primarily in creating a simple projector called the stroboscope.
-He and German photographer Ottomar Anschutz shared the development of projecting technology, using chronophotographs and projectors to create movement much like the projection we know today.
-Anschutz carried this concept even further, developing chronophotographs to run through his projectors as entertainment.
-Anschutz then managed to develop a folding hand camera with a “focal-plane shutter,” an early model of a folding bellows, and a flatbed-type press camera that allowed photos to be taken at 1/1000 second exposures.
+He and German photographer Ottomar Anschütz shared the development of projecting technology, using chronophotographs and projectors to create movement much like the projection we know today.
+Anschütz carried this concept even further, developing chronophotographs to run through his projectors as entertainment.
+Anschütz then managed to develop a folding hand camera with a “focal-plane shutter,” an early model of a folding bellows, and a flatbed-type press camera that allowed photos to be taken at 1/1000 second exposures.
 This enabled a faster setup of Muybridge's multiple-camera system, able to take more exposures faster due to the rapidity of the shutter speed.
 He also invented a personal viewer for his chronophotographs, a revolving disk in which the photos could be viewed with illumination from an electric spark (rather than projection).